SleeplessChallenger/Discord_bot/README.md

  </li>

  <li>`trigger_bot.py` is a file that makes bot alive and not allow it to go into sleep.
-      It is possible also due to (https://uptimerobot.com)
+      It is possible also due to [Link to uptimerobot](https://uptimerobot.com)
  </li>
 </ul>